venkyB45/Project_2/README.md

-Replicating Kinetic modeling of fermentative hydrogen production by Thermotoga neapolitana APA Citation for the referenced paper:
+# Kinetic Modeling and Optimization of a Batch Ethanol Fermentation Process
-Pradhan, Dipasquale, L., d’Ippolito, G., Fontana, A., Panico, A., Lens, P. N. L., Pirozzi, F., & Esposito, G. (2016).
-Kinetic modeling of fermentative hydrogen production by Thermotoga neapolitana.
-International Journal of Hydrogen Energy, 41(9), 4931–4940. https://doi.org/10.1016/j.ijhydene.2016.01.107
+### Samuel C Oliveira1*, Romulo C Oliveira2, Mariana V Tacin2 and Edwil AL Gattás2
 This project aimed to replicate, and perhaps improve, the model developed in the above paper.
-The paper explores fermentation of glucose in a specific bacterium species to form hydrogen.
-Personal interest in this subject comes from recent developments in hydrogen technology and an increased demand for its production.
-Availability of hydrogen is currently not meeting demands put forth as a result of subsidized developments, so further methods of generation will be required.
-Most hydrogen gas today is sourced from syngas.
-Development of green solutions is necessary if the world is to progress toward its climate goals.
-This paper presents a study of a green, bio-based production method on a lab scale.
+The paper explores substrate limitation and inhibition by both the product ethanol and the substrate.
+Personal interest in this subject comes from the rising demand for fuel ethanol calls higher production and more efficient bioprocesses.The simplest models formulated to describe bioprocesses are the unstructured models.
+In these models, it is assumed that cellsare entities in solution that interact with the environment.
+Nointernal cell structure is recognized, and the cell population is treated as homogeneous.
+In structured models, the biomass structureis defined by means of more than one variable, which represent cellcomponents, such as the RNA content, enzymes, reactants and products.

-Several analyses were completed of the proposed ODEs.
-The outlined equations, variables, and parameters can be seen below.
+These were my the ordinary differential equations used in the paper

 The authors found their parameters to be k = 0.839 1/h, ks = 1.42 g/L, Y = 0.1204, kd = 0.0043 1/h.
 In my report, I took pH inhibition to be equal to 1 to simplify my analysis.